Thursday, November 14, 2024

 "I'm surprised.
 You're into this kind of thing."

-Today I climbed to the top of one of the Twin Lights, snapping the two photos below.
+Today I climbed to the top of one of the Twin Lights, snapping the two photos from above.